Military Deployment/ Activation Update

 Only the biological parents may sign the Acknowledgement of Paternity.
 If you are not sure who the biological parent is, do not sign the Acknowledgement.
 You should have a paternity test, sometimes called a genetic test.
 Delaware offers discounted genetic testing for parents who are NOT clients of the child support too.
 For more information about genetic testing you can contact:

-- the Division of Child Support's Customer Service Unit, or
+- the Division of Child Support Services Customer Service Unit, or

 - your attorney